INRIA/scikit-learn-mooc/slides/learning_validation_curves.md

 ???

-Different model families come with different form of bias, which we call inductive bias, and of complexity.
+Different model families come with different forms  of complexity and bias (which we call inductive bias).

 For instance, polynomial regressions tend to be smooth, and their complexity is controlled by the degree of the polynomials used to fit the